Who We Are

 How we collect information about you

-You may provide personal information when communicating with us (for example, when you fill out your tenancy agreement form to become a tenant, or if you contact us with a query or complaint).
+You may provide personal information when communicating with us (for example, when you fill out an enquiry from or a tenancy agreement form to become a tenant.
 Sometimes you may be asked for your telephone number.
 It may be that you provide to us details of credit or debit cards or bank accounts in order to make payments to us.
 Any such information (“confidential financial information”) will be used only for the specific purpose for which it is provided.
 If you are a guarantor, your information may have been provided to us by the tenant.
 For guarantors we request name and contact details, nationality and information about your relationship with the tenant.

 How we use your information